El Nido News

 Afternoon Elementary Prep classes are aimed at preparing the child for our Elementary Class and include group lessons in Sensorial, Math and Language and time to practice individual reading, writing and math skills.
 Elementary Prep will also join the Elementary Class for some of their field trips and cultural lessons including Healthy Lifestyles, Social Studies, Botany and Zoology.
 On special days, such as Party Days at Halloween, Thanksgiving and Valentine's Day, there will be an optional noon pick up for Prep students.

 Lower Elementary Lowdown

 News from the Moose Tracks Class

 Welcome back, Moose Tracks parents!
 We are excited to begin a great year starting with reestablishing our connections and ensuring a smooth year with team building during the first week of school.
-Remind your child to pack a sack lunch each day since we will be dining al fresco.
+Unless your child is enjoying the school lunch program, please remind your child to pack a sack lunch each day since we will be dining al fresco.